liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_supplied.rst

    variable :math:`y` that is "illegal" in some way (e.g., negative where only a nonnegative value is physically meaningful).
-If such a return is made, ARKode will attempt to recover (possibly repeating the Newton iteration, or reducing the step size) in order to avoid this recoverable error return.
+If such a return is made, ARKode will attempt to recover (possibly repeating the nonlinear iteration, or reducing the step size) in order to avoid this recoverable error return.
 There are some situations in which recovery is not possible even if the right-hand side function returns a recoverable error flag.
 One is when this occurs